AdobeDocs/document-cloud-learn.en/help/labsummit/scan.md

 De-clutter, organize, or share!
 There’s no need to keep piles of paper on your desk or stuff receipts in your wallet.
 The Adobe Scan mobile app scans paper documents directly into PDFs, and automatically recognizes text.

-For this exercise, collect a business card, receipt, or some other paper item that you'd like to scan into your phone.
+In this exercise, you will upload contents from a business card directly into your contacts.
+Scan and store a receipt.

-In this exercise, we will upload contents from a business card directly into your contacts.
+Collect a business card, receipt, or some other paper item that you'd like to work with.

 ## Scan a business card